dibyendumajumdar/ravi-compiler/tests/README.md

 * `--nocodump` - stops output of the input code chunk
 * `--nocfgdump` - stops output of the CFG
 * `--simplify-ast` - performs simplifications on the AST such as constant folding
+* `--remove-unreachable-blocks` - performs a step to remove unreachable blocks
+* `--opt-upvalues` - experimental feature to replace upvalues with constants when upvalue refers to a constant
+* `--table-ast` - dumps ast in a Ravi code format using functions and tables
 * `--gen-C` - generates C code that is suitable for JIT or AOT compilation for Ravi
+* `-main <arg>` - allows naming of the main function in generated C code

 The CFG output is generated in the format supported by the `dot` command in `graphviz`.

-Currently all output will be produced to `stdout`.
+Currently, all output will be produced to `stdout`.

 Example.